mongodb/docs/source/includes/cluster-settings/multi-cloud/incompatible-feature.rst

-.. admonition:: Feature incompatible with Multi-Cloud Clusters
+.. important:: Feature incompatible with Multi-Cloud Clusters
-   :class: important

    |service| doesn't support this feature in multi-cloud clusters at
    this time.